-- Organizations eligible to apply for and receive grants include but are not limited to Washington State companies, higher education institutions, research institutions, local health jurisdictions, tribal governments, tribal entities, nonprofit institutions, and Urban Indian Organizations.
-Applicants must have a substantial presence in Washington, as determined by the CARE Board, after consideration of relevant factors such as the number and type of staff in Washington; state of incorporation; location of headquarters, research, or manufacturing facilities in Washington; or any combination of such factors.
-The majority of the proposed research activities must be conducted in Washington State. - Organizations may submit up to five (5) applications for this funding opportunity, but a Principal Investigator may not submit more than one (1) application. - Applicants should ensure their submission follows their organization's internal processes on limited submissions.
+- Eligible organizations may apply for and receive grants for cancer research to be conducted in Washington.
+Eligible organizations include but are not limited to companies, higher education institutions, research institutions, local health jurisdictions, tribal governments, tribal entities, nonprofit institutions, and Urban Indian Organizations.
+Applicant organizations must have a substantial presence in Washington, as determined by the CARE Board after consideration of relevant factors such as the number and type of staff in Washington; state of incorporation; registration in Washington State, location of headquarters, research, or manufacturing facilities in Washington; or any combination of such factors.
+At least 75% of the CARE Fund grant award and at least 75% of any required non-state match contribution must be allocated to entities for research activities performed in Washington State. - The purchase of supplies, materials, reagents, and equipment (used and located in Washington State) for use in research activities in Washington State that are purchased from entities outside the state of Washington are considered allocated for research activities performed in Washington State, and not considered to be allocated to out-of-state researchers or entities. - Organizations may submit up to five (5) applications for this funding opportunity, but a Principal Investigator may not submit more than one application per cycle. - Applicants should ensure their submission follows their organization's internal processes on limited submissions.
 If more than five applications from an organization are submitted, then only the first five submitted will be accepted and considered for review.